The New England

 This workshop explores how the Suffolk County Sheriff’s Department brings a community-centered approach to working with fathers and their families impacted by incarceration.
 Utilizing community service providers and a prevention model approach, SCSD Family Matters Program prepares incarcerated men for re-entry in areas of responsible fatherhood and co-parenting.

-Session II - Wednesday, June 9th:
+Session II - Wednesday, June 9th (SOLD OUT):

 Workshop 3 (9 a.m. to 10:30 a.m.):